jdbean/gitlab-ce/doc/install/kubernetes/gitlab_omnibus.md

 ### Limitations

-* This chart is in beta, and suited for small to medium size deployments.
+* This chart is in **deprecated**, and suited for small to medium size deployments.
 [High Availability](https://docs.gitlab.com/ee/administration/high_availability/) and [Geo](https://docs.gitlab.com/ee/gitlab-geo/README.html) are not supported.
-* A new generation [cloud native GitLab chart](index.md#cloud-native-gitlab-chart) is in development, and will deprecate this chart.
-Due to the difficulty in supporting upgrades to the new architecture, migrating will require exporting data out of this instance and importing it into the new deployment.
-We plan to release the new chart in beta by the end of 2017.
+* We recommending using the [`gitlab` chart](index.md#cloud-native-gitlab-chart), which has an improved cloud native architecture.
+Due to the difficulty in supporting upgrades to the new architecture, migrating will require exporting data out of an instance deployed with this chart and into a new instance.

 For more information on available GitLab Helm Charts, please see our [overview](index.md#chart-overview).